 6 So he made haste and came down, and received Him joyfully.

 Tax collectors were not popular with the people in those days.
 They were despised and seen as traitors.
 And I honestly believe it would still be the same case today if people probably remitted their taxes to a specific person.
 Tax collectors during Jesus’ time were notoriously known for extortion, they leached from the common folk and lived luxuriously at their expense.
 Yet Jesus demonstrated God’s grace towards them.
-An interesting contrast with many politicians today.

 And here is why I love Jesus, because according to Him all were sinners and all deserved grace equally as well.
 Whether it was a blind man or a tax collector, He ministered to them and forgave their sins.
 He taught,